-The bill also makes several technical changes, including the rephrasing of existing provisions regarding the circumstances under which the relocation rules apply.
-It clarifies that the law applies when there is an intent to relocate a child more than seventy-five miles from the domicile of the other parent or the child's current residence, and it outlines exceptions to the applicability of the law in cases where there is an express written agreement or existing protective orders.
-Overall, the bill aims to provide clearer guidelines for the relocation of children in custody arrangements.
+The bill also makes several technical changes to the existing law, including the rephrasing of certain provisions regarding the conditions under which the relocation rules apply.
+It clarifies that the law applies when there is an intent to relocate a child more than seventy-five miles from the domicile of the other parent or from the child's current residence, depending on custody arrangements.
+Furthermore, it outlines exceptions to the applicability of the law, such as when there is an express written agreement for relocation or when specific protective orders are in effect.

 Statutes affected: